dnet-team/dnet-basic-aggregator/README.md

 * Apache Tomcat 7: the webapp container.
 Consider to increase the default memory heap value.
 We suggest -Xmx2048m.
 * Mongodb >= 2.4: used to store the collected and transformed metadata records.
 Each collected record will be stored in three separate "versions": original, transformed, pmh-ready, hence enough disk space should be available for mongoDB.
-* Solr 4.9.x or 4.10.x: used to make the documents searchable.
-The solr server should be run using the option '-DzkRun' to instruct solr to start the zookeeper server.
+* Solr 5.5.x : used to make the documents searchable.
+The solr server should be run using the option '-c' to instruct solr to start the zookeeper server.

 Note that Tomcat, Solr and Mongodb can be installed in the same machine or in dedicated nodes, although this requires to change some default system properties.

-# Running the D-Net web app with Maven
+#Running the D-Net web app with Maven
 ## Maven settings

 Either if you want to run the D-Net web app with the Tomcat7 plugin for maven, or you want to build the .war file to deploy on a running tomcat,